 I’m sure everyone knows that I’ve come across all sorts of people with all sorts of stories.
 I have to admit that what I’m about to talk about here is one of the things that make me feel very vindicated, and it is that some of the most detestable people I’ve met who are epic failures in life come from the best colleges in the world.

-I feel vindicated not just for myself but also for the people out there who have worked out their whole lives but never got what they deserved.
-I feel vindicated for the good people out there who are forced to serve these detestable people who are protected by the system instead of being weeded out.
+I feel vindicated not just for myself but also for those who have worked out their whole lives but never got what they deserved.
+I feel vindicated for the good people out there who are forced to serve these detestable people protected by the system instead of being weeded out.
 I feel vindicated for those who are looked down upon by these people when they have done nothing wrong.